shiibaryu/softnic_devp/README.md

 ## The paper
 Our paper is published in CoNEXT 2020 Student Workshop. <br>
 The program is bellow. <br>
-(The paper will be available on ACM DL around the 11th of December.) https://conferences2.sigcomm.org/co-next/2020/#!/program-student <br>
+(The paper will be available on ACM DL around the 11th of December.) <br>
+https://conferences2.sigcomm.org/co-next/2020/#!/program-student <br>

 ## What is this?